ICT4LT Module

 How did this seem from a student perspective?
 Does it engage the student with the corrections more than conventional paper and pen marking?

 Marking using word-processing may seem slow at first and if you can't type quickly, it may take longer than conventional marking.
-One way to overcome this, especially if you frequently make the same comments, is to use the autotext in Word or its equivalent in other packages.
-This is a feature which allows you to set up coded comment, e.g. sp to stand for spelling mistake.
-Of course, you may have trained your pupils to recognise such codes but using autotext allows you to type in SP and have the computer convert it to spelling mistake.
+One way to overcome this, especially if you frequently make the same comments, is to use the autotext function in Word or its equivalent in other packages.
+This is a feature which allows you to set up coded comment, e.g. SP to stand for Spelling Mistake.
+Of course, you may have trained your students to recognise such codes but using autotext allows you to type in the abbreviation SP and have the computer convert it to Spelling Mistake.
 Here's how to do it:

 See Bishop (2004).
 Graham Bishop covers the use of the following tools that are available in Microsoft Word: